nyomio/nyomio-framework/README.md

 # framework-demo
-Demo for our API and webapp framework based on micronaut, kotlin, keycloak, grpc, traefik ready for kubernetes
+Demo for our API and webapp framework based on micronaut, kotlin, keycloak, grpc and traefik.
+Ready for kubernetes.